pfheatwole/thesis/source/paraglider_components.rst

 ------------

-[[Although small, I can't reasonably neglect the line drag, so I've lumped it into two aerodynamic control points.]]
+[[Although small, I can't reasonably neglect the line drag, so I've lumped it into two aerodynamic control points, one for each semispan.

+I'm assuming isotropic drag because drag due to lines naturally becomes insignificant as alpha increases (when aerodynamic resistance in the z-direction becomes dominated by the canopy anyway), and the wing can't operate at a particularly high angle of attack anyway.

+Turns out it has a significant (ie, not massive but still noticeable) impact on sensitive things like the glide ratio.
+I'm using the line drag coefficients suggested in :cite:`kulhanek2019IdentificationDegradationAerodynamic`, which also mentions some papers on line drag coefficients.]]

 Harness
 =======

+..
+What is the harness?

+* The harness is the seat for the pilot, suspended from the risers.

+..
+What does it do?

+* Suspends the pilot from the risers

+* Safety straps over the legs and chest ensure the pilot cannot fall from the harness in turbulent conditions.

-The harness is the seat for the pilot.
-The bridle suspends the harness and pilot from the lines using attachments to two *risers*.
-A tensioning strap at chest level between the two risers provides pilot safety during violent maneuvers, but it also allows the pilot to choose a balance between stability and wing responsiveness to weight shift control.
+* A tensioning strap at chest level between the two risers provides pilot safety during violent maneuvers.
+The chest strap also controls the horizontal riser separation distance, which allows the pilot to adjust the balance between stability (sensitivity to turbulence) and wing responsiveness to weight shift control.

-[[In my case, I'm not modeling the chest width.
-Probably not a big deal because turbulence is such a high frequency signal I'd never be able to estimate it from IGC data anyway.]]

-* This model includes the mass of the pilot.
-Moving the mass of the pilot is a function of *weight shift* control.

-* An accurate geometry of the harness and pilot combination would be complex model accurately, but a simple spherical model can be used to estimate the inertia and dynamics without significant loss of accuracy.

-* See :cite:`wild2009AirworthinessRequirementsHanggliders`, pg26 for
-  a discussion of harness dimensions

-* :cite:`kulhanek2019IdentificationDegradationAerodynamic`: uses Virgilio's
-  presentation; I guess I'll do the same.
-That model treats the harness as a sphere with an isotropic drag coefficient normalized by cross-sectional area.
-Also, to support weight shift I'm making the y-coordinate of the center of mass be a function of :math:`\delta_w`.

-  Review the docstring for `harness.py:Spherical`.
+* Provides places (flight deck, pockets) to store gear, devices, etc

+* Holds the reserve chute

+* Often includes padding or airbag protection in the event of a crash.

+..
+How am I modeling it?

+Despite the geometrically chaotic nature of the payload, this project calls upon a time-honored solution from physics: it considers the harness as a sphere.
+For this model, the harness and pilot are not considered separately: the pilot is accounted for by simply adding their mass to the mass of the harness.
+The harness and pilot are collectively referred to as the *payload*.

 Inertia
 -------

-The harness is modeled as a solid sphere of uniform density.
-With a total mass :math:`m_p`, center of mass :math:`P`, and projected surface area :math:`S_p`, the moment of inertia is:
+The payload is modeled as a solid sphere of uniform density.
+With a total mass :math:`m_p`, center of mass :math:`P`, and projected surface area :math:`S_p`, the moment of inertia about the payload center of mass is:

 .. math::

    \mat{J}_{p/P} =
      \begin{bmatrix}
        J_{xx} & 0 & 0 \\
        0 & J_{yy} & 0 \\
        0 & 0 & J_{zz}
      \end{bmatrix}

 where